AFU: Actor-Free critic Updates in off-policy RL for continuous control: Learning curves

 We introduce two new function approximators $A_{\xi_1}$ and $A_{\xi_2}$, for the optimal advantage function defined by $ A^*(s,a) = Q^*(s,a) - V^*(s). $ For any state-action pair $(s, a)$, $A^*(s,a)\leq 0$.
 Preliminarily, we assume that outputs of $A_{\xi_i}$ can only be non-positive.
 Assuming that $Q_\psi$ is fixed, training $V_{\varphi_i}$ and $A_{\xi_i}$ can be done by minimizing the following regression loss on mini-batches $B$:

 This loss causes the values $V_{\varphi_i}(s)$ to become upper bounds of $Q_\psi(s, \cdot)$, but not tight ones.
-A regularization term can be added to penalizes large outputs of $V_{\varphi_i}$, but the issue is that the resulting convergence is either slow (for very small regularization coefficients) or significantly biased (for larger coefficients).
-For some problems, finding the right coefficient is possible, but in general regularization does not lead to satisfactory results.
-We propose a different approach, noticing that during the minimization of the loss $l_{V, A}(\varphi_i, \xi_i)$, the values of $V_{\varphi_i}(s) + A_{\xi_i}(s,a)$ typically quickly end up oscillating around $Q_\psi(s, a)$.
-When $V_{\varphi_i}(s) + A_{\xi_i}(s,a)$ is greater than its target $Q_\psi(s, a)$, by gradient descent both $V_{\varphi_i}(s)$ and $A_{\xi_i}(s,a)$ are decreased, and conversely when $V_{\varphi_i}(s) + A_{\xi_i}(s,a)$ is smaller than the target, values are increased.
-Without regularization, all the upper bounds of $Q_\psi(s, \cdot)$ are equally good values for $V_{\varphi_i}(s)$, but we can put a downward pressure on $V_{\varphi_i}(s)$ to make it progressively decrease during the oscillations.
-To this end, we introduce an asymmetry by applying only a fraction of the gradient descent update on $\varphi_i$ when $V_{\varphi_i}(s)$ is increased, and the whole gradient descent update when $V_{\varphi_i}(s)$ is decreased.
+A natural next step would be to add a regularization term penalizing large outputs of $V_{\varphi_i}$, which results in an approach very similar to methods based on regression with asymmetric losses such as IQL, SQL, EQL and $\mathcal{X}$-QL \citep{DBLP:conf/iclr/GargHGE23}.
+The issue is that the resulting convergence is either slow (for very small regularization coefficients) or significantly biased (for larger coefficients).
+For some problems, finding the right coefficient is possible, but in general standard regularization does not lead to satisfactory results in the context of online RL.
+We propose a different approach based on conditional gradient rescaling, noticing that when $V_{\varphi_i}(s) + A_{\xi_i}(s,a)$ is greater than its target $Q_\psi(s, a)$, by gradient descent both $V_{\varphi_i}(s)$ and $A_{\xi_i}(s,a)$ would decrease by the same amount, and conversely when $V_{\varphi_i}(s) + A_{\xi_i}(s,a)$ is smaller than the target, values would both increase by the same amount.
+Without regularization, all upper bounds of $Q_\psi(s, \cdot)$ are equally good values for $V_{\varphi_i}(s)$, but we can asymmetrically modulate the gradients to put a ``downward pressure'' on $V_{\varphi_i}(s)$ and make it progressively decrease as $A_{\xi_i}(s,a)$ progressively increases.
+To this end, we apply only a fraction of the gradient descent update on $\varphi_i$ when $V_{\varphi_i}(s)$ would increase.
 It can be done by defining, for $0 < \varrho < 1$: